GavWaite/Travel-Simulator/README.md

 ## 1 - Running

 Within the ‘Simulator’ sub-directory, running the ‘make’ command should produce a running application.
+If ready to go, "makeFile is up to date" will be output.

+The makeFile will compile the project using clang - attempting to use gcc will result in errors.

 ## 2 - Development Platform